matterandvoid-space/subscriptions/README.md

 ## Use with React hooks

-There are two react hooks in the `space.matterandvoid.subscriptions.react-hook` namespace `use-sub`, which takes one subscription vector and `use-sub-map` which takes a hashmap of keywords to subscription vectors intended to be destructured.
+There are three react hooks in the `space.matterandvoid.subscriptions.react-hook` namespace

+- `use-sub`, which takes one subscription vector
+- `use-sub-map` which takes a hashmap of keywords to subscription vectors intended to be destructured.
+- `use-in-reaction` which takes a function of no arguments (a thunk) and runs it inside reagent.ratom/run-in-reaction.
+  (this is more low level of the three hooks, in case you want to do more custom things)

 The same hooks for fulcro use are in `space.matterandvoid.subscriptions.react-hook-fulcro`